JavaMail Bridge Extension Swiftlet

 </swiftlet>

-The Swiftlet maintains a usage section that tracks active inbound and outbound bridges, including the number of messages transferred and the last transfer time.
-This allows administrators to monitor bridge activity and performance.
+The Swiftlet maintains a usage section that tracks active inbound and outbound bridges, including statistics such as the number of messages transferred and the last transfer time.
+The collection interval for these statistics can be configured globally.

 Configuration Example: